 What do nearly all mass shooters have in common since this recent spike in shootings?
 Most if not nearly all of them were prescribed some type of psychiatric medication.
-The world has recently been shaken to its core by the mass shooting carried out by 19-year-old Nikolas Cruz at Marjory Stoneman Douglas High School in Parkland, Florida.
+The world has recently been shaken to its core by the mass shooting in Parkland, Florida.
 According to the Sun Sentinel, Nikolas Cruz was being treated for multiple psychiatric disorders and was on medication.

-The Sun Sentinel is reporting on Cruz’s psychiatric history:
+The Sun Sentinel is reporting on Nikolas Cruz’s psychiatric history:

 His mother, Lynda Cruz, told investigators that her son had been diagnosed with autism and attention deficit hyperactivity disorder.
 He was being treated for depression, had a behavioral disorder and had been taking medication for the ADHD, the report said.
 Investigators wrote that they did not know whether he was still taking the medication.

-Nikolas Cruz isn’t the only mass shooter who was prescribed medication or had medication in their system when they perpetrated when of these horrible shootings.
-Sadly, one thing school shooters all seem to have in common is that they were diagnosed with psychiatric disorders and given psychiatric medications to treat it.
+Nikolas Cruz isn’t the only mass shooter who was prescribed psychotropic medication.
+Sadly, one thing school shooters all seem to have in common is that they were given psychiatric medications.